Sewage spills in your area mapped as Tories accused of ‘throwing in towel’ on leaks

 More than 350,000 sewage spills have been counted across England and Wales over two million hours, according to official environmental data.

-The shocking figures come as the environment secretary Theresa Coffey has faced growing pressure to resign over Britain’s polluted waterways.
+The shocking figures come as the environment secretary Therese Coffey has faced growing pressure to resign over Britain’s polluted waterways.

-Now, new data from The Rivers Trust shows a total of 384,568 sweage leaks into the rivers and creeks across England and Wales, amounting to a duration of 2,348,439 hours.
+Now, new data from The Rivers Trust shows a total of 384,568 sewage leaks into the rivers and creeks across England and Wales, amounting to a duration of 2,348,439 hours.

-In England, the North faces the biggest problem of sewage leaks with over 5,200 occurences across the region in 2022.
+In England, the North faces the biggest problem of sewage leaks with over 5,200 occurrences across the region in 2022.

 Loading....

-It comes as data from Thames Water found that raw sewage is being discharged in more than 80 English waterways across the country.
+It comes as data from Thames Water found that raw sewage is being discharged into more than 80 English waterways across the country.

 The leaks are spilling into rivers and creeks via storm overflows as the government comes under pressure over its clean water plan.